 If you're conducting a literature review or struggling to locate relevant sources for a research project, you may want to use a research strategy called citation chaining to help find sources related to your topic.
 Citation chaining is a method by which you trace an idea or topic both forward and backward in time either by sources that have cited a particular work or through the references that a particular work has cited.
 This idea of linking one source to another, which then links to another, creates a chain of related sources or citations.

-Involves looking at a published work's references to find other material that covers similar topics.
+Backward chaining involves looking at a published work's references to find other material that covers similar topics.

-Involves researching the sources that have cited a particular work to find more recent material covering similar topics.
+Forward chaining involves researching the sources that have cited a particular work to find more recent material covering similar topics.

 A couple of databases that are really useful for forward chaining are Scopus and Web of Science.
 Both databases will show a list of references for a particular work if that item has been cited by other works in those particular databases.